Arsenio Martínez Campos: Ten Years' War

-Perceived as too soft to win, he was displaced by the ruthless Blas Villate, Count of Balmaceda, who proceeded with a brutal campaign of ethnic cleansing, "The Rising Flood of Valmaseda."

 Political and military intrigue in Spain

-In 1872, Martínez Campos returned to Spain, where he backed the coup d'état led by Manuel Pavía.
-There, he took charge of several brigades to fight the Carlist uprisings with little success.
-Then, he was put in charge of the Valencian army, fighting independent forces in Alicante and Cartagena.
+In 1872, Martínez Campos returned to Spain and supported the coup d'état led by Manuel Pavía.
+There, he commanded several brigades against the Carlist uprisings with little success.
+He was later placed in charge of the Valencian army, where he fought independent forces in Alicante and Cartagena.

-The chaotic situation in Spain caused him to plot against the Republic and for Alfonso XII, son of the exiled Isabel II.
+The chaotic situation in Spain pushed him to plot against the Spanish Republic in favor of restoring Alfonso XII, the son of the exiled Queen Isabella II.

-Though Martínez Campos made no secret of his designs, Marshal Serrano in 1874 appointed him to the command of a division, which took part in the relief of Bilbao on 2 May and in the operations around Estella-Lizarra in June.
-On both occasions, Martínez Campos tried in vain to induce the other commanders to proclaim Alfonso XII.
-He was quartered in Ávila under surveillance but managed to escape and hid in Madrid.
+Although he made little effort to hide his monarchist intentions, Marshal Serranoappointed him to command of a division in 1874.
+WIth it, he took part in the relief of Bilbao on 2 May and in the operations around Estella-Lizarra in June.
+On both occasions he unsuccessfully attempted to persuade fellow commanders to proclaim Alfonso XII.
+He was placed under surveillance in Ávila but managed to escape and took refuge in Madrid.